Top 3 Methods to Count Colored Cells In Excel

 - Step 4: It will expand the FIND dialogue box.
 Now click on the “Format” option.

-- Step 6: Now just move your mouse pointer to see the pointer to select the format cell that we are looking to count.
+- Step 6: Now, just move your mouse pointer to see the pointer to select the format cell in excelFormat Cell In ExcelFormatting cells is an important technique to master because it makes any data presentable, crisp, and in the user's preferred format.
+The formatting of the cell depends upon the nature of the data present. that we are looking to count.

-- Step 7: Select the cell which is formatted as desired cell count.
-I have chosen the F2 cell as the desired cell format and now I can see the preview.
+- Step 7: Select the cell which is formatted as the desired cell count.
+I have chosen the F2 cell as the desired cell format, and now I can see the preview.

 - Step 8: Now click on FIND ALL option to get the count of the selected cell format count of cells.